 How to claim the Foreign Tax Credit by filing Form 1116

-Do you want to take advantage of the Foreign Tax Credit and file Form 1116 on your next US tax return?
-First, you need to know about the requirements.
+Are you wondering “do I need to file Form 1116”?
+If you want to take advantage of the Foreign Tax Credit, then it’d make sense to file Form 1116 on your next US tax return.
+But first, you need to know all about the requirements and how to file tax form 1116.
 To be eligible to use the Foreign Tax Credit, one must meet ALL 4 specified standards:

 - The tax must be actual foreign tax liability and legally derived

 - The tax must be imposed on you